thomasmikava/spaced-repetition/docs/multiple-choice-requirements.md

 ### Interactive Elements

-- Incorrect choice groups have a red "?" reveal button that shows the correct answer(s)
+- Incorrect choice groups (after submission) have a red "?" reveal button that shows the correct answer(s) (hidden in Assessment mode)
 - Correct and partial choice groups with explanations have a blue "i" icon showing explanation on hover
 - Revealing an answer makes the choice group non-editable and sets `isRevealed: true`